What is an Active Learning (Flipped) Classroom?

 - Learning with round tables combined with many nearby white board spaces.
 An example is SCC 21.

 - Shared folders in Google Drive as described in the article: Use Google Docs instead of waiting for one of those expensive Active Learning Classrooms...What?!?

 - Multiple monitors / projectors available for students to display media, moveable furniture to reconfigure into groups of any size.
 An example is ABAH 445.

 - 4. Pod Classroom

 - Round tables (pods) of 9 (ability to further divide into smaller tables with groups of 3) with technology (monitors, audio, camera, microphone) at each pod.
-Examples are SSB 216 and KPlz 175.
+Examples are SSB 216, Humanities 484, and KPlz 175.
 Pod Active Learning Classroom User Guides are available.

 - 5. Automated Video Conferencing

 - Peninsula tables of nine with dual display video conferencing, Interactive Television, Vaddio camera system, voice activated peninsula cameras, and full active learning pod functionality as described above.
 An example is Kathryn A. Martin Library (KAML) 410.
 A KAML 410 Classroom User Guide is available.